PhysicistDataScientist/Microstructured-Polymer-Optical-Fibers/README.md

 Also, this code relate the samples specifications from "Samples Group Specifications.xlsx".
 The Excel sheets may be in the same folder and you need to pass the folder location to the file "Sample Path Manager.txt".

-To help with the analysis of the pulling process, I developed a Python code named "Pulling Control.py".
+To help with the analysis of the pulling process, I developed a Python code named "Pulling Analyser.py".
 In the file "Pulling Path Manager.txt" you shall pass the path location of the pulling data folder.
-There is one folder "E - 21" with example of different pulling bands ("Data Pulling Band A.txt", "Data Pulling Band B.txt" and "Data Pulling Band C.txt").
+This file should be in the same folder as "Pulling Analyser.py" There is one folder "E - 21" with example of different pulling bands ("Data Pulling Band A.txt", "Data Pulling Band B.txt" and "Data Pulling Band C.txt").
 So, you need to pass the folder location which will contains the folder "E - 21".